|Washington Coast Cleanup||April 17, 2021|

 Check-in Time and Location: Washington Coast Cleanup

 The cleanup starts at 8:00 AM.
 On-site registration, orientation, and instructions will be provided upon arrival.
 Please sign in before beginning any cleanup activities.
-All volunteers must register and sign a State Parks volunteer time sheet.
-Check-in will be at Cape Disappointment State Park office, from 8:00 a.m until noon.
+All volunteers must register and sign a State Parks volunteer event waiver.
+Check-in will be at Cape Disappointment State Park office, from 8:00 a.m until 11am.

 We have a recycling program at some locations.
 If you are interested in helping us reduce the amount of debris that goes to the landfill ask your registration station coordinator how you can help.
 We applaud efforts to recycle, reduce and reuse at beach cleanups – a vital part of the solution to marine debris.
 Recycling of materials from beach cleanups is great, but it’s just as important to ensure that the appropriate materials are going into recycling materials stream.
 If the wrong type or condition of material is put into a recycle bin, it may end up “contaminating” a load of recycling and causing a recycling facility to have to discard the entire thing!
 Don’t be a wishful recycler – know what is accepted locally and try to send only materials that are “Empty, Clean and Dry” (as much as possible).
 When in doubt, throw it out.